Trusting God to Work Things Together for Good

 After many other closed doors and much prayer, Susie and I felt the Lord was indeed orchestrating events so that I would begin moving in that direction.
-At a time when I was wondering if I should go into publishing, it "just happened" that two of our best friends had built a successful publishing business centered on a lineup of monthly computer software journals.
+At a time when I was wondering if I should go into publishing, it "just happened" that Doug and Gena Cobb, two of our best friends, had built a successful publishing business centered on a lineup of monthly computer software journals.
 Their company was the national leader in its field.
 Their counsel and prayers were invaluable.
 The first Sound Mind Investing newsletter was issued in July 1990.

-Almost 15 years have now come and gone since the day I bravely had 500 copies of the first issue printed.
+More than 13 years have now come and gone since the day I bravely had 500 copies of the first issue printed.
 The start-up phase was physically demanding, financially unprofitable, but spiritually fulfilling.
-The way in which events have unfolded have reminded Susie and me on several occasions that our God "is able to [carry out His purpose and] do superabundantly, far over and above all that we [dare] ask or think -- infinitely beyond our highest prayers, desires, thoughts, hopes or dreams ?
-To Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever" (Ephesians 3:20-21, Amplified).
+The way in which events have unfolded have reminded Susie and me on several occasions that our God "is able to [carry out His purpose and] do superabundantly, far over and above all that we [dare] ask or think — infinitely beyond our highest prayers, desires, thoughts, hopes or dreams — To Him be glory in the church and in Christ Jesus throughout all generations, for ever and ever" (Ephesians 3:20-21, Amplified).